Automation: Hooks

 Available events and environment

 Lectic emits three hook events.
 When an event fires, the hook process receives its context as environment variables.
 No positional arguments are passed.
+However, the hook may receive content via standard input.

 • user_message